Boynton Beach, ‘s Dedicated Personal Injury Attorneys

 3. Client Service – 24 Hour Response Time

 If you call when we are unavailable, we will return your call within 24 hours.
 We are committed to providing VIP service, and that includes being responsive to your needs.
-Whether you would like to speak with a staff member or need to speak with Brian directly, you can expect us to call you back as soon as we are able to do so.
+Whether you would like to speak with a member or need to speak with Brian directly, you can expect to call you back as soon as we are able to do so.

 4. Full-Service Representation – We Take Ownership of Your Case

 We know what you are going through, and we know that the last thing you want to do is deal with a repair shop, or worse, your insurance company.
-As a full-service law firm, you can expect us to handle every aspect of your personal injury claim.
+As a full-service law firm, you can expect to handle every aspect of your personal injury claim.